newpatiente2e/docs/docs/20-create-azure-services.md

     azd env get-values
     ```

-1. Copy all the values from the output to a text editor.
+1. Copy all the Azure service keys to a text editor and keep them safe.
 You will need these values to configure the patient registration app.

+Leave VS Code open, as you will need it in the next section of the workshop.